aspnetboilerplate/sample-blog-module/README.md

 * Add [DependsOn(typeof(AbpSampleBlogWebModule))] for your Web module/project.

 ### Run migrations
 Run EntityFramework migrations to create database schema for blog module.
-This is a little tricky..

 To run migrations from command line, we first create an empty folder, copy all files from "packages\EntityFramework.6.1.3\tools" to this new folder.
-Also, copy all files from "MyAbpZeroProject.EntityFramework\bin\Debug" to this new folder (EF version or project name may be different for your case).
+Also, copy all files from "MyAbpZeroProject.EntityFramework\bin\Debug" (project should be built in Debug once) to this new folder (EF version or project name may be different for your case).
 Then we can use migrate.exe to update database:

 <pre>migrate.exe Abp.Samples.Blog.EntityFramework.dll /connectionString="Server=localhost;Database=YOUR_DATABASE;User=sa;Password=YOUR_PASSWORD;" /connectionProviderName="System.Data.SqlClient"</pre>